2006–07 Ottawa Senators season: Highlights

 After starting with a 17–18–1 record by December 21, Ottawa played better from that point on (31–7–8).

 On January 3, 2007, Ottawa acquired centre Mike Comrie from the Phoenix Coyotes in exchange for prospect Alexei Kaigorodov.
 Ottawa was in need of another centre due to injuries and was eager to shed Kaigorodov, who was suspended for refusing an assignment to the Senators' American Hockey League affiliate, the Binghamton Senators, instead opting to play in Russia.

 Dany Heatley was the representative for Ottawa at the 2007 All-Star Game for the East, managing a 94.0 MPH slapshot in the skills competition and a goal and two assists in the East's 12–9 loss to the West.
 For the YoungStars Game, sophomore defenceman Andrej Meszaros and forward Patrick Eaves participated.

 On February 22, 2007, the Senators were involved in a huge brawl with the Buffalo Sabres over an alleged late hit by the Senators' Chris Neil on Sabres' co-captain Chris Drury.
 Although the referees ruled it was a legal hit (and replays and analysts concurred after the game), a fight ensued after play restarted.
 Eight players were assessed a total of 100 penalty minutes, and five players, including Senators Ray Emery and Chris Phillips, were ejected.
 The Senators lost the match, 6–5, in a shootout, one of a record eight overtime games and four shootouts that night.

-Midway through the season, the Senators acquired centre Mike Comrie and left wing Oleg Saprykin from the Phoenix Coyotes.
+Midway through the season, the Senators acquired left wing Oleg Saprykin from the Phoenix Coyotes.
 They would also acquire defenceman Lawrence Nycholat from the Washington Capitals.

 The team finished second in the Northeast Division, behind the Presidents' Trophy-winning Buffalo Sabres, and third in the Conference in points (the team was seeded fourth due to the precedence of divisional winners).
 Because the Montreal Canadiens and the Toronto Maple Leafs both narrowly missed the playoffs, the Senators were the only Canadian-based team in the Eastern Conference to qualify for the playoffs.
 They also tied the Canadiens for most shorthanded goals scored during the regular season, with 17.